-“The foundation of facilitation methods is based upon natural human processes.
+The foundation of EI/ICA methods is based upon a natural human process.
 We look at reality objectively.
 We step back from our observations and examine our responses.
 We step back again and make sense of our experiences.
-And then take a relationship to our lives. ” Adapted from Getting to the Bottom of ToP by Wayne and Jo Nelson.
+And then take a relationship to our lives.